apache/infrastructure-website/content/pages/new-committers-guide.md

 To use GitHub, you need to integrate your GitHub ID with your Apache account, so that you can merge pull requests and perform other Git tasks.

 1. Verify you have a GitHub ID enabled with <a href="https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/" target="_blank">two factor authentication (2FA)</a>.
-2. Add your GitHub ID to your <a href="https://id.apache.org/" target="_blank">Apache ID profile</a>.
-3. Merge your Apache and GitHub accounts using <a href="https://gitbox.apache.org/setup/" target="_blank">GitBox</a>, the Apache account linking utility.
-You should see three green checks in GitBox.
+2. Merge your Apache and GitHub accounts using <a href="https://gitbox.apache.org/boxer/" target="_blank">Boxer</a>, the Apache account linking utility for GitHub.
+Follow the steps outlined in the linking process.
+You should see three green checks in Boxer when your account has been fully linked.
-4. Wait for an email inviting you to the Apache GitHub organization.
-When it arrives (this may take 30 minutes), accept the invitation.
-5. Verify that you are a member of the <a href="https://github.com/orgs/apache/teams" target="_blank">committers team for your project or projects on GitHub</a>.
+3. After about two to five minutes, you should have access to your project's repositories on GitHub.

 #### Using Gitbox
 To connect to Git repositories through Gitbox, visit <a href="https://gitbox.apache.org" target="_blank">Gitbox</a> and follow the onscreen instructions.